 If a significant change in bleeding develops during prolonged use take appropriate diagnostic measures to rule out endometrial pathology.

 Be aware of other serious complications and most common adverse reactions

 Some serious complications with IUDs like Mirena are sepsis, perforation and expulsion.
 Severe infection, or sepsis, including Group A streptococcal sepsis (GAS) have been reported following insertion of Mirena.
 Aseptic technique during insertion of Mirena is essential in order to minimize serious infections, such as GAS.

 Partial or complete expulsion of Mirena may occur resulting in the loss of contraceptive protection.
-Delay insertion a minimum of six weeks or until uterine involution is complete following a delivery or a second trimester abortion.
+The risk of expulsion is increased with insertions immediately after delivery and appears to be increased with insertion after second-trimester abortion based on limited data.
+In the same postmarketing study, the risk of expulsion was lower with breastfeeding status.
 Remove a partially expelled Mirena.
 If expulsion has occurred, a new Mirena can be inserted any time the provider can be reasonably certain the woman is not pregnant.